osiell/oerplib/doc/source/tutorials.rst

 Manage databases
 ----------------

-.. versionadded:: 0.4.0

-You can manage ``OpenERP`` databases with the :attr:`oerplib.OERP.db` property.
+You can manage `OpenERP` databases with the :attr:`oerplib.OERP.db` property.
-It offers you a dynamic access to all methods of the ``/db`` RPC service in order to list, create, drop, dump and restore databases.
+It offers you a dynamic access to all methods of the ``/db`` RPC service in order to list, create, drop, dump, restore databases and so on.

 .. note::
     You have not to be logged in to perform database management tasks.